 Neuroplasticity, a term used to describe the way an individual’s brain functions to rewire themselves in response to a person’s experiences and actions.
 The brain is hardwired like a computer that works from the command centre in our heads to control our limbs and bodily functions.

-The information herein on "How your body changes your brain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How your body changes your brain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.